Eat Good Food

 our mission is to empower you to change the food system

 4P Foods took root in 2014 with a lofty goal: to build a Good Food system that is a regenerative and equitable alternative to the industrial food system.
-Step one was adapting the CSA model to the age of online shopping and food delivery, and in the early days before 4P had a delivery fleet, founder and CEO Tom McDougall rode the DC metro with bags of farm-fresh local produce to deliver to our first customers.
-Today 4P has grown and blossomed, delivering thousands of bags each week across DC, Maryland, and Virginia to our customers and food access partners.
+Step one was adapting the CSA model to the age of online shopping and food delivery, and in the early days before 4P Foods had a delivery fleet, founder and CEO Tom McDougall rode the DC metro with bags of farm-fresh local produce to deliver to our first customers.
+Today 4P Foods has grown and blossomed, delivering thousands of bags each week across DC, Maryland, and Virginia to customers and community food access partners.

 Our farm partners are good stewards of the land, food, animals, and communities they serve.
 We encourage farmers to work towards GAP and Organic Certifications, and promote sustainable and regenerative farming methods to rebuild the soil and health of the community.
 We pay farmers fair price for the work they do and support equitable food sourcing and fair labor practices for lasting economic impact.
 4P Bags are packaged in eco-friendly insulated tote bags to curb our carbon footprint.
 We prioritize our local farmers and the Mid-Atlantic region, plus we will always strive to provide you with source transparency so that you can make informed decisions about what food is on your table.

 Meet the farmers and artisans behind your food in our growing collection of Farmer & Artisan Profiles.

 Beyond the triple bottom line: the 4 P's we think should be a part of every business